ConfederacyOfGaia/Gaia/fighter.md

 Each culture has a favored archetype:

-* In the Zephyrlands, it is the Champion, the Battle Master, or the Arcane Archer.
+* In Gaia, it is the Champion, the Battle Master, or the Arcane Archer.
 * In Kylf, it is the Mounted Knight and the Mounted Archer.
 * In Vell, it is ...
 * In the elven homelands, it is Arcane Archer, ...